 With this, as the thinking goes in Francis Fukuyama “The End Of History,” published in 1992 after the end of the cold war, liberal democracy would steadily sweep across the globe, spreading peace and triumphs over all political forms.

 An universal homogeneous state, in which all prior contradictions are resolved, an international system which is hierarchic, not anarchic in which balance of power policies of our Hobbesian world no longer exist.
 But time has not been kind to the suppositions of “The End of History,” as authoritarianism has shown itself to be a viable alternative.

 The circle of Plato’s wheel of political history still seems to apply today, from dictatorship, to monarchy, to aristocracy, to democracy to dictatorship to monarchy…

-The intrusion by the liberal hegemon in the name of promoting democracy is leading to erosion of sovereignty, the cornerstone of international law and results in endless wars and the diminishment of human rights, which is promoting instability around the world and results in an addiction to war.
+The intrusion by the liberal hegemon, the 800 pound gorilla in the room, who in the name of promoting democracy is leading to erosion of sovereignty, the cornerstone of international law and results in endless wars and the diminishment of human rights, which is promoting instability around the world and results in an addiction to war.

 This thinking about interference in other countries affairs is not new, but was specifically expressed in an important speech in Chicago by the British Prime Minister Tony Blair on April 1999

 “On the eve of a new Millennium we are now in a new world ….
 The most pressing foreign policy we face is to identify the circumstances in which we should get actively involved in other people’s conflicts.
 Non-interference has long been considered an important principle of international order.
 And it is not one we want to jettison too readily.